Baking and Desserts

 Dry sponge cake recipe Dry Sponge Cake

-Sponge cake with sour cream recipe Sponge Cake with Sour Cream
+Recipe for sponge cake with sour cream Sour Cream Sponge Cake

-Potato pies with cabbage in a frying pan recipe Potato Pies with Cabbage in a Frying Pan
+Recipe for potato pies with cabbage in a frying pan Potato Pies with Cabbage in a Frying Pan

-Azerbaijani salted buns shor gogal recipe Azerbaijani Salted Buns Shor Gogal
+Recipe for Azerbaijani savory buns shor gogal Azerbaijani Savory Buns Shor Gogal

 Potato placintas recipe Potato Placintas

-Latkes - potato fritters based on a recipe from Jewish cuisine, a traditional Jewish dish for Hanukkah, also called levivot.
+Latkes are potato pancakes from Jewish cuisine, a traditional Jewish dish for the Hanukkah holiday, also known as levivot.

 Rice pudding recipe Rice Pudding